team-work-tools/team-work-telegram-bot/docs/configuration/roles-and-responsibilities.md

 #### Read the [Responsibility Distribution](#responsibility-distribution) section

 - A label name with a hyperlink to the corresponding label like [Architecture](https://github.com/team-work-tools/team-work-telegram-bot/labels/Architecture) introduces a label.
-  - <a id="task-characteristics"></a> The `Task characteristics` section provides hints on when an issue should be assigned this label.
+  - <a id="task-activity"></a> The `Task activity` section provides hints on when an issue should be assigned this label.
   - <a id="responsible-people"></a> The `Responsible people` section lists GitHub usernames with hyperlinks to GitHub profiles of people responsible for either:
     - Closing issues with this label.
     - Reviewing PRs for issues with this label.